muldoon2007/muldoon2007.github.io/_posts/2024-11-24-software-best-practices.markdown

 >
 > 1a) Strive to align each edge in Figure 4 with mechanism(s) that are known, documented, understandable, and usable.
 >
-> 1b) Leaders with increasing responsibility should take on broader scope to close and tighten loops in the flywhe
+> 1b) Leaders with increasing responsibility should take on broader scope to close and tighten loops in the flywheel.

-el.

 ## What comes next